allegro/allegro.tech/_posts/2016-09-22-self-contained-UI-tests-for-ios-applications.md

 ### Disabling animations

 UI tests usually take a lot of time compared to simple unit tests.
-We want to make our tests as fast as possible as we'll be running them as part of CI.
-We'll disable UI animations in the application when UI tests are running to speed things up.
+We want to make our tests as fast as possible as we’ll be running them as part of CI.
+We’ll disable UI animations in the application when UI tests are running to speed things up.

 This can be done by setting an environment key, which we will later check at application start.